T

 landmark

-An iconic Art Deco statue of Jesus Christ, perched atop Corcovado Mountain.
-It offers breathtaking panoramic views of the city, Guanabara Bay, and beyond.
+The colossal Art Deco statue of Jesus Christ overlooking Rio from Corcovado Mountain.
+It's one of the New Seven Wonders of the World and offers breathtaking panoramic views of the city, Guanabara Bay, and Sugarloaf Mountain.

 • Go early in the morning for fewer crowds and clearer views.